The Case of Jaguar Land Rover Ltd

-Human resource management (HRM) is a designed function to maximize the performance of employees in an organisation in service to the organisational objectives (Torrington et al 2007).
-The human resource unit is usually responsible for activities such as recruitment of employees, training, rewarding and also performance management.
-The department is also accountable for guaranteeing that the activities undertaken by the organisation are in line with the standards, regulations and laws set by the government (Abdullah et al 2009).
-When recruiting new staff into the organisation, the HRM department requires several strategic points in order to recruit staffs that have the skills and specification that will help attain the set staffing goals.
-Some of these factors include quality of the required workforce, cost of unfilled jobs, availability of labor, highly skilled applicants who are attracted by proper advertisement of the job opportunities, employment ‘branding’ and image, practicing internet recruiting, among others.
+Human resource management (HRM) is a designed function to maximise the performance of employees in an organisation in service to the organisational objectives (Torrington et al 2007).
+The human resource unit is usually responsible for activities such as recruitment of employees, training, rewarding, and also performance management.
+The department is also accountable for guaranteeing that the activities undertaken by the organisation are in line with the standards, regulations, and laws set by the government (Abdullah et al 2009).
+When recruiting new staff into the organisation, the HRM department requires several strategic points in order to recruit staffs that have the skills and specifications that will help attain the set staffing goals.
+Some of these factors include quality of the required workforce, cost of unfilled jobs, availability of labour, highly skilled applicants who are attracted by the proper advertisement of the job opportunities, employment ‘branding’ and image, practising internet recruiting, among others.

 Human Resource Management (HRM)

-The modern view of HRM gained momentum in the 1981 with its introduction on the MBA course at Harvard Business School, providing an influential interpretation of HRM with other such interpretations being developed in Michigan and New York (Price 2007, p.
+The modern view of HRM gained momentum in 1981 with its introduction on the MBA course at Harvard Business School, providing an influential interpretation of HRM with other such interpretations being developed in Michigan and New York (Price 2007, p.
 20).
-From that point onward, HRM became a new approach to managing people which differentiated greatly from personnel management.
+From that point onward, HRM became a new approach to managing people, which differentiated greatly from personnel management.
 This is because HRM is portrayed as being a more proactive approach by looking at people in a more economic term as either assets or costs that need to be actively managed (Price 2007, p.
 21).
-Also, compared to personnel management, HRM is more strategic as it connects the management of people to business objectives by managing people; not just employees, in the long term interests of a business (Price 2007, p.
+Also, compared to personnel management, HRM is more strategic as it connects the management of people to business objectives by managing people, not just employees, in the long-term interests of a business (Price 2007, p.
 21).
-According to Price (2007) HRM is also seen as an integrated approach that is able to provide a coherent programme by connecting all aspects of people management.
-Furthermore, HRM is thought to be holistic in a sense that its concerns with the overall people requirements of an organisation.
-With this theory, HRM had implied a significant shift towards a more conceptual and higher-level concern which includes the organisation’s structure and culture based on the provisions of required competences.
+According to Price (2007), HRM is also seen as an integrated approach that is able to provide a coherent programme by connecting all aspects of people management.
+Furthermore, HRM is thought to be holistic in the sense that it’s concerned with the overall people requirements of an organisation.
+With this theory, HRM had implied a significant shift towards a more conceptual and higher-level concern which includes the organisation’s structure and culture based on the provisions of required competencies.